eduardosilva/entity-framework-guide/README.md

 Console.WriteLine("B name {0}", b.Name.FirstName);
 ```

-* To access the local cache use `Local` Dbset property.
+* To access the local cache use `Local` DbSet property.

 ```c#
 var employees = context.Employees.Where(t => t.Id < 5).ToArray();
 var employee = context.Employees.Local.FirstOrDefault();
 ```

 * Use `AsNoTracking` method to read-only situations.
-When you use it the context doesn't cache the result then you can't access the objects in the `Local` property of the DbSets.
+When you use it the context doesn't cache the result then you can't access the objects in the `Local` property.

 ```c#
 var employees = context.Employees.AsNoTracking().ToArray();
 ```

 * Use Projections Queries to load only required data

 ```c#
 context.Employees.Select(e => new { e.Id, e.Name });
 ```

 > When you use projections queries you don't need to use `AsNoTracking` method.

 * Use `Set` method to perform queries on classes does not expose in the context.

 ```c#
 var resumes = context.Set<JobCandidate>().Where(j => j.Id > 2)
                                          .Select(j => j.Resume)